-Analysis would suggest an NPV, at a discount rate of 10%, of US\$16 million after tax (CAML's share US\$12 million).
-For CAML shareholders this would equate to approximately 7 pence per share in its NAV.
+Our analysis reveals an NPV^{10%} of US\$16 million after tax (CAML's share US\$12 million).
+For CAML shareholders this equates to approximately 7 pence per share in its NAV.

-The model assumes that CAML funds its 75% share of the initial investment required to construct the Copper Bay facility through a combination of project debt (50%, US\$33 million) and cashflow generated from its Kounrad operation (50%).
-The company may, of course, opt to raise a portion through issuing additional shares.
+The model assumes that CAML funds its 75% share of the initial investment required to construct the Copper Bay facility through a combination of project debt (50%, US\$33 million) and cashflow (50%).
+The company may, of course, opt to raise a portion through the equity markets.

-The model is based on the Joint Ore Reserves Committee (JORC)-compliant resources as delineated by WAI for the Beach Zone.
-However, as mentioned earlier, there are mineralised deposits lying in the Surf and Bay zones.
-At this stage there has not been enough work done to define a resource in these zones.
-There may be opportunities to reduce capex by eliminating the need for a tailings management facility.
+Our model is based on the JORC-compliant resources as delineated by WAI for the Beach Zone.
+However, as mentioned earlier, there are mineralised deposits lying in the Surf and Bay zones, although at this stage there has not been enough work done to define a resource in these zones and thus we have not included them in the model but recognise that potential exists to extend the life of the project.

+There may be opportunities to eliminate the need for a tailings management facility, which will improve project economics.